Namoop/vite-project/readme.md

 ## Install

-Clone the repository, then in a terminal in the repository:
+Clone the repository, then in a terminal for the repository:

 ```sh
 npm install
 npm run dev
 ```

-You can now open localhost:1234 to view the project
+You can now open localhost:3000 to view the project

 ## Other things